dhojayev/traderepublic-portfolio-downloader/README.md

  [![Go Report Card](https://goreportcard.com/badge/github.com/dhojayev/traderepublic-portfolio-downloader)](https://goreportcard.com/report/github.com/dhojayev/traderepublic-portfolio-downloader) ![GitHub branch check runs](https://img.shields.io/github/check-runs/dhojayev/traderepublic-portfolio-downloader/main)
 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/dhojayev/traderepublic-portfolio-downloader/total) ![GitHub commits since latest release](https://img.shields.io/github/commits-since/dhojayev/traderepublic-portfolio-downloader/latest)

+> ## 🚧 Major Rewrite in Progress 🚧
+>
+> We are currently working on a complete rewrite of this application (see the `v2` directory).
+The new version will address:
+>
+> - Improved code maintainability and testability
+> - Better error handling and user experience
+> - More modular architecture with proper dependency injection
+> - Enhanced WebSocket client implementation
+> - Support for all transaction types, including card transactions
+> - Concurrent processing for significantly faster handling of large transaction volumes
+> - Comprehensive test coverage
+> - Stricter adherence to Go best practices
+>
+> The rewrite will eventually become version 2.0.0.
+The current version remains functional but will only receive critical bug fixes until the new version is released.
+>
+> **Want to help?** Check out the [issues](https://github.com/dhojayev/traderepublic-portfolio-downloader/issues) or explore the `v2` directory to contribute to the rewrite.

 ## Preamble